enborra/turing/README.md

 any droid.
 The Turing OS codebase is kept physically separate from the code that runs your droid, allowing source control of the droid itself.

+#### Turing Framework
+Turing framework lives at: ~/projects/turing

+Turing expects a config file to exist at /private/etc/turing/config.json, which details which Droid should be loaded, and the local file paths to available droids, and available Turing services.

 Droid code lives at `/etc/turing`